dolabb/dolabb_backend/SELLER_SALE_HISTORY_PAYOUT_GUIDE.md

     "totalEarnings": 5000.0,
     "totalPayouts": 3000.0,
     "pendingPayouts": 500.0,
-    "availableBalance": 1500.0
+    "availableBalance": 1500.0,
+    "pendingShipmentProof": 200.0
   }
 }
 ```

 **Key Fields:**

-- `totalEarnings`: Sum of all seller payouts from completed sales
+- `totalEarnings`: Sum of all seller payouts from completed sales **WITH shipment proof uploaded**
 - `totalPayouts`: Sum of all approved payout requests
-- `pendingPayouts`: Sum of all pending payout requests
+- `pendingPayouts`: Sum of all pending payout requests + orders without shipment proof
-- `availableBalance`: Amount available for payout (totalEarnings -
+- `availableBalance`: Amount available for payout (totalEarnings - totalPayouts - pending payout requests)
-  totalPayouts - pendingPayouts)
+- `pendingShipmentProof`: Amount locked until shipment proof is uploaded

+**Security Note:**
+- Orders without shipment proof are NOT added to `availableBalance`
+- Earnings are only available for payout after shipment proof is uploaded
+- Orders with `payment_status='completed'` but no `shipment_proof` are counted in `pendingPayouts`

 **Frontend Implementation:**